-Normally, the needle on your temperature gauge will rise to a point about midway between C (cold) and H (hot) and then level off.
-Hot weather may cause the needle to rise higher than normal.
+Normally, the temperature of the coolant in the cooling system will rise to a level about midway between cold and boiling.
+Hot weather may cause the temperature to rise higher than normal.
 So will temporary stress such as climbing a hill.
-If you're stuck in stop-and-go traffic, the needle may climb some, but the radiator fan is designed to prevent overheating.
-Be aware of these variations as you monitor the gauge.
+If you're stuck in stop-and-go traffic, the temperature may climb some, but the radiator fan is designed to prevent overheating.
+Be aware of these variations.

-If the needle moves toward H for no apparent reason, pull safely to the side of the road.
+If the high coolant temperature indicator (page 13) comes on for no apparent reason, pull safely to the side of the road.
 If possible, park in a shady area.